dannyturkson/dannyturkson.github.io/index.md

 I am a Ph.D. candidate in Economics at the [University of North Carolina at Chapel Hill](https://www.unc.edu/).
 I expect to be on the job market in the 2026-2027 cycle.
 I am advised by Professor [Donna Gilleskie](https://econ.unc.edu/people/gilleskie-donna/).

-My research lies at the intersection of **family economics**, **labor economics**, **health economics**, and **development economics**.
+My research lies at the intersection of **family economics**, **labor economics**, and **health economics**.
 A unifying theme runs across my work: understanding how the circumstances into which children are born, and the decisions of the adults who raise them, shape life outcomes in education, health, and economic well-being.
 I use a range of methods — dynamic structural modeling, quasi-experimental methods, and other reduced-form causal designs — to generate credible evidence that can guide policy in the United States and Sub-Saharan Africa.

 My job market paper, *From Cradle to Consequence: The Dynamic Impact of Parental Behaviors on Teenage Outcomes Among Fragile Families*, develops and jointly estimates a dynamic model of parental behaviors and child development using the Discrete Factor Random Effects (DFRE) methodology and the Future of Families and Child Wellbeing Study (FFCWS).